President & CEO

 Chief of Research & Analytics

-Chuck Harry is responsible for overseeing and guiding all of NIC’s outreach and education, research and analytics, as well as the product solutions for the NIC MAP Data Service.
-Prior to joining NIC in 2010, he worked at Cushman & Wakefield, where he held the positions of managing director, Investment Strategies, and managing director, Analytics.
+As NIC’s Chief of Research & Analytics, Chuck oversees and guides NIC’s market outreach and education, research and analytics, event programming, as well as corporate communications and marketing.
+Prior to joining NIC in 2010, Chuck worked at Cushman & Wakefield, where he held the positions within its Global Capital Markets Group of Managing Director, Investment Strategies, and Managing Director, Analytics.

 Chuck received his Master of Business Administration from the University of North Carolina at Chapel Hill.
 He received a Bachelor of City Planning from the University of Virginia, School of Architecture.

 Chief Economist and Director of Outreach

 Beth Burnham Mace is the Chief Economist and Director of Outreach at the National Investment Center for Seniors Housing & Care (NIC).
 Prior to joining the staff at NIC, she served as a member of the NIC Board of Directors for seven years and chaired NIC’s Research Committee.
 Ms. Mace was also a Director at AEW Capital Management and worked in the AEW Research Group for 17 years.
 Prior to joining AEW in 1997, Ms. Mace spent ten years at Standard & Poor’s DRI/McGraw-Hill as the Director of the Regional Information Service.
 She also worked as a Regional Economist at Crocker Bank, the National Commission on Air Quality, the Brookings Institution and Boston Edison.